 Chapter 2.
-It is given for factual material and analysis of a problem; contains statistical references with quantitative and qualitative characteristics of phenomenon under consideration, an account of revealed tendencies and shortcomings in its state and development.
+It is given for factual material and analysis of a problem; contains statistical references with quantitative and qualitative characteristics of the phenomenon under consideration, an account of revealed tendencies and shortcomings in its state and development.

 Chapter 3.
 It is dedicated to the development of a solution to a selected problem.
 It is written on a basis of data of chapter 2 with a scientific justification, for which the theoretical provisions of chapter 1 are drawn.

-Size wise, all chapters should be approximately equal.
+Size-wise, all chapters should be approximately equal.

 Conclusion.
 In conclusion, general conclusions on a thesis work (thesis project) in general are stated; proposals, recommendations on the use of results obtained in practice and science are formulated; problems that require further consideration are posed.

 The graphical part of a thesis contains design, technological drawings, made in accordance with requirements of standards, and posters (research results, calculation algorithms, tables, etc.).
-The total size of graphical part is 6 – 12 sheets of A1 format.
+The total size of the graphical part is 6 – 12 sheets of A1 format.
 The ratio of drawings and posters volume is set by your issuing department.

 A thesis, in addition to the text part, can contain demonstration materials in form of drawings, posters, models, mock-ups, computer programs, etc. That’s where a thesis writer service can come in hand, check it out and let us know what you think.
 Specific requirements for demonstration materials of thesis work are determined by your issuing department.